Skip to main content

 Step 1: Shape Your Strategy in TradingView

-Before you start flinging alerts around, you need a strategy you actually trust.
-This might mean plotting out your moving averages, using RSI or MACD signals, or maybe mixing in a few custom Pine scripts.
-It’s worth testing these ideas thoroughly in TradingView’s replay mode or paper trading mode.
-Kick the tires.
-See how your strategy would have performed last month, or last year, so you know if it’s robust enough to risk real money.
+Before you send alerts, build a strategy you trust.
+This might mean plotting moving averages, using RSI or MACD signals, or mixing in custom Pine scripts.
+Test ideas thoroughly in TradingView’s replay mode or paper trading mode.
+See how the strategy would have performed last month or last year so you know if it’s robust enough to risk real money.

 Step 2: Set Up Webhook Alerts in TradingView

-2. Add a Webhook URL: TradingView allows you to paste in a webhook URL.
+2. Add a Webhook URL: TradingView lets you paste a webhook URL.
 This is the direct line to your trading bot.
-For Gunbot, you’ll find documentation on what URL to use and how to structure it properly.
+For Gunbot, use the documentation to pick the right URL and format.

-4. Test the Alert: It’s smart to run a test alert before you go live.
+4. Test the Alert: Run a test alert before going live.
 Trigger one alert, see if it reaches your bot, and confirm that the bot logs or console show something like “Alert received.”
-This is a good time to fix small formatting mistakes.
+This is the time to fix formatting mistakes.

 Step 3: Configure the Bot’s Settings

-Inside your bot (for example, Gunbot), you’ll have options for how to handle incoming alerts.
+Inside your bot (for example, Gunbot), you’ll have options for handling incoming alerts.
 You might set:

 • Default Exchange and Pair: If your alert doesn’t specify a trading pair, what should the bot assume?